garyburke888/project-1/README.md

 * Site was tested on various screens / sizes including desktop, laptop, iPhone & iPad.
 * All links and buttons were tested and are active.
 * Code was checked here: https://validator.w3.org/.
+* Site was forwarded to friends and family for feedback on user experience.

 <h1>DEPLOYMENT</h1>